-Gutman calls it nature’s “mater antioxidant.”
+Gutman calls it nature’s “master antioxidant.”
 Gutman says that gluthaoine is a toxic waste neutralizer of the body.
 There is a claim that there are studies proving this, but the only study was an open label study.
 This proves nothing, it is not valid research.
 It should have been double blind with a control group and a test group.
-This takes the psychosomatic out of the equation.
+This takes the psychosomatic principle out of the equation.

 Gutman references a pilot study that was published in the Journal of American Nutraceutical Association (JANA) in 2008.
 He said that this study revealed that autistic children have a very high tolerance level when taking the protein.